25 years in industry,25 years as teacherand researcher

 Do you need a new board member, who can help you with innovation?

-Outside assistance gives flexibility in a rapidly changing world.
 I have been academic leader, researcher, and teacher for 25 years and have also extensive industry experience.
-Here you find my proposals to assist universities with programme and course development and three ready-made courses, 7,5 ects credits, which can be plugged into any master program.
+Here you find my proposals to assist universities with programme and course development and three ready-made courses, 7,5 ects, the European Credit Transfer and Accumulation System, credits, which can be plugged into any master programme.
 I also offer the examination and supervising of theses.

 Supervising of bachelor, master and doctor theses.

 7,5 ects credit master courses, with syllabus, and me as an experienced teacher.
-You can plug them in into anyprogram in business administration.
-We take care of all teaching andexamination or integrate or developmoments that you want to have.
+You can plug them in into any programmein business administration.
+I take careof all teaching and examination orintegrate or develop specificmoments that you want to add.